Herta Schuster Hutto -- St. Matthews

 You have free articles remaining.

-We celebrate her life, cherish her memory and pass on her love for God.
-Her children, Eris Dewitt (Charles) of Acworth, Ga., Paula Bair (Rick) of the Homestead; five grandchildren; and 13 great-grandchildren.
+We celebrate her life, cherish her memory and pass on her love for God -- her children, Eris Dewitt (Charles) of Acworth, Georgia, and Paula Bair (Rick) of the Homestead; five grandchildren; and 13 great-grandchildren.

 There will be a private funeral in the family cemetery.